Nathanage3/alx-low_level_programming/0x00-hello_world/README.md

-The first code of mine of C programming
+The first code of mine of C programming.